-Back in 1968 a small group of priests began publishing and circulating a newsletter called Priest Forum which was sent initially only to those who had expressed interest for the modest subscription fee of $2.00 per year.
+Back in 1968 a small group of priests began publishing and circulating a newsletter called Priest Forum which was sent initially only to priests who had expressed interest for the modest subscription fee of $2.00 per year.

 An early issue contained two quotes:

 - One from an older priest in 1968 to his Sunday congregation: “How lucky we are to live in such stimulating and challenging times!”

 - A second, from a young priest that same year, was a bitter complaint: “Where is all this change going to end?”

 In 1969, priests from many parts of Australia met in Coogee and gave support to the formation of a national association of Australian clergy and this was realised at a convention of nearly 400 priests at Hunters Hill in May 1970 when NCP was formed.

 A newsletter with the news of its development Australia wide began to appear from September 1971 onwards.

 The first “formal” Newsletter of the National Council of Priests of Australia appeared in 1973 in tabloid format.
 This Newsletter continued to be published quarterly and distributed to members and other priests across Australia for twenty years.
 From June 1993 onwards there was a new look magazine format and the Newsletter was given a new name - The Swag - with Bernie Thomas from the Diocese of Wagga Wagga appointed the first editor.

 The past 20 years have seen further developments.
 Today The Swag is published in both print and online and is widely distributed throughout Australia, New Zealand and parts of Oceania to priests, religious and lay people.

 The Swag has retained its focus on affirming and encouraging all ordained priests in their lives and ministry, but it also believes in and recognises the priesthood of all baptised people.